Skylerzhang023/ComputerGraphicsAssignments/assignment1/README.txt

 (Try to get everything done!
 Based on previous data, virtually everyone who put in the work and did well in the first two assignments ended up finishing the course, and also reported a high level of satisfaction at the end of the course.)

                             opened this file (0p): done
-                         R1 Moving an object (1p): not done R2 Generating a simple cone mesh and normals (3p): not done R3 Converting mesh data for OpenGL viewing (3p): not done R4 Loading a large mesh from file (3p): not done
+                         R1 Moving an object (1p): done
+R2 Generating a simple cone mesh and normals (3p): done R3 Converting mesh data for OpenGL viewing (3p): done
+           R4 Loading a large mesh from file (3p): done

 # Did you do any extra credit work?
+Yes
+1.Version Control.(See log file)
+2.Rotate and scale transform
+A and D for rotating ,W and S for scaling 3.Transforming normals in vertex shader
+4.Better Camera
+Z and X for moving camera forward and backward
+J and L for moving camera left and right
+I and K for moving camera up and down make Trackball works.
+5.Easy animation
+R key for start and stop the animation

 (Describe what you did and, if there was a substantial amount of work involved, how you did it.
 Also describe how to use/activate your extra features, if they are interactive.)

 # Are there any known problems/bugs remaining in your code?